gsferreira/gsferreira.github.com/src/archive/2023/discover-an-easy-trick-to-simplify-your-csharp-test-assertions/index.md

 ```

 By creating this custom method, we have further enhanced the readability and expressiveness of our test assertions, making it easier for developers to understand and maintain the code.
-By using the `AndConstraint` in the return type, we can chain multiple assertions together.
+By using the `AndConstraint` as the return type, we can chain multiple assertions together.

 Now, let's write our assertion.